Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Introduction

 \textbf{Contributions}. \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We introduce \textbf{\textsc{Polaris}}, a framework that transforms failures into validated policy updates through analysis, synthesis, abstraction, and repair. \item We highlight the challenges with Gödel Agent~\cite{yin2024g} for SLMs in resource-constrained setting.
 We demonstrate that \textbf{recursive self-improvement is viable with SLMs}, reducing dependency on very large LLMs. \item We empirically validate our approach on MGSM~\cite{shilanguage}, DROP~\cite{dua2019drop}, GPQA~\cite{rein2024gpqa}, and LitBench~\cite{fein2025litbench} demonstrating consistent performance gains and interpretable improvements in capabilities. \end{itemize}

 We emphasize that both the instantiation of the Gödel Agents framework \cite{yin2024g} and our implementation of the \textsc{Polaris} framework, which builds upon it, support runtime updates.
 This capability offers a significant practical advantage in post-deployment scenarios compared to hand-designed agents.
 Although neither the evaluation presented in this paper nor that in \cite{yin2024g} addresses open-ended learning, an implementation that enables in-situ updates is likely to be particularly valuable in interactive environments where tool interfaces, data formats, or operational constraints evolve over time.
 The overall architecture of the \textsc{Polaris} and its Policy repair mechanism are depicted in Figure~\ref{fig:polaris_combined}.
-A comprehensive discussion of the theoretical foundations of Gödel machines, reflection-driven agents, and the positioning of POLARIS within the broader literature on open-ended learning is provided in Appendix~\ref{sec: related_work}.